 1. Car phone mount

 Stand-alone GPS devices are almost unnecessary in a day and age when nearly everyone owns a smartphone.
-If your car (or the car you're renting) doesn't have a built-in GPS, consider just using your phone for navigation instead of buying a separate device.
+If your car (or the car you're renting) doesn't have a built-in GPS, consider just using your phone for navigation instead of buying or renting a separate device.
 For less than $15, you can pick up a car phone mount (I like this vent clip one, and this one that sticks to your windshield) and use your phone hands-free as a GPS.

 2. A road atlas